onnx/models/PULL_REQUEST_TEMPLATE.md

 <hr>

 ## Training
-Training details (preprocessing, hyperparameters, resources and environment) along with link to a training notebook (optional)
+Training details (preprocessing, hyperparameters, resources and environment) along with link to a training notebook (optional).

+Also clarify in case the model is not trained from scratch and include the source/process used to obtain the ONNX model.
 <hr>

 ## Validation